Some pics of the gang in groups, plus an Alien.

 I grew up in Berkeley, went to the great BHS, and went to Cal for a B.A. in geography (with a year abroad at the University of Wales in Aberystwyth).
 Since mapping was not big at Cal then, I got a certificate in Cartography from Cal State Hayward (at which time I was also an intern at the National Mapping Division of the USGS in Menlo Park).
 With my love of all things GIS revealed, I left the state to get a M.A. in geography from the University of North Carolina in Chapel Hill, and a Ph.D. in geography from the University of Colorado in Boulder.
 After grad school I was a National Research Council postdoc at the National Marine Fisheries Service lab in Beaufort NC.
 After a short visit as a lecturer in the geography department at San Diego State University I came back to the city by the bay and joined ESPM in 1999.

 In 2015 I was part of a group of extension professionals and faculty who were awarded the Western Extension Directors Association Award of Excellence for our work to address the outbreak of sudden oak death in California.
 In the summer of 2008 I was awarded an Excellence in Education award from the California Geographic Information Association for my geospatial outreach and training program work.
 I will also shamelessly promote the fact that I have been inducted into three halls of fame for my water polo past: the US Water Polo Hall of Fame (2004), the UC Berkeley Athletic Hall of Fame (2007), and the Berkeley High Athletic Hall of Fame (2008).
 I now get my water polo fix through watching the Cal Women's Water Polo Team, and dabbling in Master's play with my ladies of Oakland Water Polo.
-Recently I have become very excited about distance swimming, although only in warm Hawaiian waters, with lots of friends and fishes.
+Recently I have become very excited about open water swimming, although mostly in warm Hawaiian waters, with lots of friends and fishes and rays.

 Ecosystem Sciences Division